-31 December 2020, the Group further amended its existing Facilities Agreement major shareholders Aterra and Inflection, extending the maturity dates of certain components of Tranches F, G, H and I, issued by Inflection from 31 July 2021 and 20 September 2022, as applicable, to 1 January 2023.
+In the first quarter of 2021, the Group announced a further amendment of its existing Facilities Agreement with its major shareholders Aterra and Inflection, extending the maturity dates of certain components of Tranches F, G, H and I, issued by Inflection from 31 July 2021 and 20 September 2022, as applicable, to 1 January 2023.

 The Facilities Agreement Amendments are a "related party transaction" under Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101") because Inflection and Aterra, an affiliate of Unifirm, are related parties to the Company, as its major shareholders.
 Pursuant to Section 5.7(f) of MI 61-101, the Company is exempt from obtaining approval of the Company's minority shareholders as a result of the Facilities Agreement Amendments being an amendment to a loan to the Company (obtained from a related party on reasonable commercial terms that are not less advantageous to the Company than if such credit facility was obtained through an arm's length lender) that has no equity or voting component.
-The Company will file a material change report in respect of the Facilities Agreement Amendments.
 The Group filed a material change report in respect of the Facilities Agreement Amendments on December 24, 2019.

-In the fist quarter 2021, the Group entered into a loan agreement with SKA ASSETS MANAGEMENT LIMITED, a company under common control with Inflection, in the amount of RUB 750,000,000 (equivalent to approximately C\$12,000,000) with an interest rate of 8.27% per annum, which interest shall accrue on a monthly basis.
+In the fist quarter 2021, the Group entered into a loan agreement with SKA Assets, a company under common control with Inflection, in the amount of RUB 750,000,000 (equivalent to approximately C\$12,000,000) with an interest rate of 8.27% per annum, which interest shall accrue on a monthly basis.
 The Principal will be due and payable on 31 December 2021.
+The Company filed a material change report in respect to the SKA Loan Agreement on 05 February of 2021.